chrisnoonan98675/site/xl-release/how-to/setting-up-7.5.0-sql-postgresql.markdown

 * We start with a clean slate approach in this document.
 An external migrator application is needed to move data from a previous version of XL Release.
 This is discussed in a separate document.
+* Note that you can't migrate data to into an XL Release 7.5.0 version that already has already been started.
+When upgrading, the use another database schema.

 ## Download and install